 - Read the result as it develops.

-- Only one line appears, the control line (C) then the result is positive.
+- If only one the control line (C) appears, the result is positive.

 - If only the (T) line appears and no (C) line appears then the test is invalid.

 - The cut-off concentration of the One Step Ethyl Glucuronide (EtG) test is determined to be 300 ng/mL